 Essilor uses its materiality assessment to anticipate the requirements, risks and opportunities connected with sustainable development.
 The Group has defined 20 priority areas which form the basis of the Group’s sustainable development strategy and are regularly updated in line with trends in stakeholder expectations and the criticality of the challenges.

-As of 31 December 2015, Essilor is included in the following indices: MSCI World ESG & SRI and Europe Low Carbon Leaders, FTSE4Good, Ethibel Sustainability Indexes Excellence Europe & Global and ECPI Ethical EMU Equity & Ethical Europe Equity.
+As of 31 December 2017, Essilor is included in the following indices: MSCI World ESG & SRI and World Low Carbon Leaders, FTSE4Good, STOXX Global ESG Leaders, Euronext Vigeo Europe 120, ECPI indices, and Ethibel Excellence and Pioneer.

 In 2017, we were recognized for our leadership in water management by CDP and gained awards for our commitment to the UN Sustainable Development Goals, socially responsible procurement and transparency in communications.